Your Ultimate Guide to Program 03

 What Should I Look For?
 This ballet is not only choreographically compelling, but also makes use of stunning projections.
 Designed by local director and producer Kate Duhamel, these projections seem to meld with the dancers until you can’t tell where the dancing ends and the film begins.

-Check Out the 2021 Digital Season
+This was part of the 2021 Digital Season

 Header Image: San Francisco Ballet in Ratmansky’s Symphony #9 // © Erik Tomasson